whip-live/cordova-plugin-hello-c/README.md

 - From the project root, remove and re-add the android platform to apply the plugin changes to the project `cordova platform rm android && cordova platform add android`

+## Debugging C/C++ in Android Studio

+- The Android NDK enables C/C++ source code to be debugged in Android Studio alongside Java.
+- To do so, the source code must be included but **not** the compiled libraries.
+- To debug this plugin in Android Studio do the following:
+    - Edit `plugin.xml` and comment out the source-file lines in the PRODUCTION block which include the compiled libraries
+    - Remove/re-add the plugin or Android platform in your project to update the plugin files in the Android platform project
+    - Open the Android platform project (`platforms/android`) in Android Studio
+    - Connect an Android device for debugging
+    - Use the Project Explorer to find and open one of the `.c` source files
+    - Place a breakpoint, for example on a `return` statement
+    - Select "Run" > "Debug ..." from the menu